About WVCP

 Member parents can expect:

-+ to be on duty on average once a month
++ to have a duty day on average once every 6-8 weeks

 + to participate in fundraising